Under the Texas Dram Shop Act, Who Is A "Recipient"?

 What is a recipient?

-According to the dram shop provision of the Texas, a recipient is the person who receives alcohol from a provider:
+According to the dram shop provision of the Texas, a recipient is anyone who receives alcohol from a provider:

 Sec 2.02 CAUSES OF ACTION.